Tips For Selecting A Car At An Auto Auction

 Buying a used car is a risky proposition, no matter if you’re buying one at auction or from a used car lot.
 However, that doesn’t mean you should ignore the warning bells going off in your head when you inspect a car.
 If something seems too good to be true, it probably is.
 If you have a gut feeling that a car isn’t worth the current bid, don’t pursue it.
 It’s better to be safe than sorry, especially with a major purchase like a car.

 By following the auto auction checklist above, you are well on your way to buying a car that fits your needs well!
-For more information, contact Capital Auto Auction today.
+For more auto auction tips, contact Capital Auto Auction today.
+Check out our inventory online or visit one of our upcoming auto auctions at our four convenient locations in Maryland, Pennsylvania, New Hampshire and Washington DC.